dustywhite7/Econ8310/SlidesCode/6 - Exponential Smoothing.md

 # Introducing...

-Exponential Smoothing!
+**Exponential Smoothing**!
 A model that doesn't care what your data look like, or really how much you have!

 ---